 After a few more hours of dust we rolled into Sainshand, probably the most depressing town I’ve ever seen, located in the outskirts of the Gobi desert.
 I surveyed the barren landscape and wondered how anyone could survive here.

 After spending five nights on the Trans-Siberian and three nights in a freezing tent, the hot shower in the hotel was heavenly.
 Then we went looking for food in the bustling city.
 I noticed that since Chinese is a tone language, they tend to talk very loud which can be a pain when you’re tired after a long journey.
-It was not entirely easy to order something, in fact I spent what seemed like an eternity at a food court until getting a dish which may end up on my top five list of worst things I’ve ever eaten.
+I spent what seemed like an eternity at a food court until getting a dish which may end up on my top five list of worst things I’ve ever eaten.

 After carefully noting that Chinese breakfast is horrible, we went to the Tiananmen Square, the largest square in the world.
-This was the location of the infamous tank photo and I tried to envision the atrocities committed here in 1989.
-We reached the mausoleum of Chairman Mao, where his embalmed remains are on display just like Lenin’s in Moscow, but he looked even more artificial than the bearded Russian.
+I tried to envision the atrocities committed here in 1989 as we crossed the square and reached the mausoleum of Chairman Mao, where his embalmed remains are on display just like Lenin’s in Moscow.

-We left the area through its northern gate and got lost in the traditional hutong alleys.
-During the last 50 years a lot of hutongs have been demolished to make way for modern buildings.
+We left the area through the northern gate and got lost in the traditional hutong alleys.
+During the last 50 years a lot of the hutongs have been demolished to make way for modern buildings.

-The evening was dedicated to nightlife.
-We got a tip yesterday about this club called Banana, so we had to check it out.
-At first I had some trouble understanding how to order anything from the cool bartenders juggling bottles in a cloud of smoke, and we got quite a lot of attention since we were almost the only foreigners.
+We got a tip about this club called Banana, so we had to check it out.
+At first I had some trouble understanding how to order anything from the bartenders juggling bottles in a cloud of smoke, and we got quite a lot of attention since we were almost the only foreigners.
 The dance floor was filled with people and oscillated quite heavily as we bounced to the music.

 - Related blog post: Going bananas in Beijing

 Got up at 4.15 AM and off to the western train station which turned out to be ridiculously big.
-We boarded a speed-train which took off in 242 km/h according to the display, a number that instantly inspired me listen to Front 242 on the iPod.
+We boarded a speed-train which took off in 242 km/h according to the display, a number that instantly inspired me to listen to Front 242 on my iPod.